Deep symbolic regression: Recovering mathematical expressions from data via risk-seeking policy gradients: Methods

-\textbf{Reward baseline.} The above approximation to $\nabla_\theta J(\theta)$ is an unbiased gradient estimate, but in practice has high variance.
-To reduce variance, we include a baseline function $b$:
+This is an unbiased gradient estimate, but in practice it has high variance.
+To reduce variance, it is common to subtract a baseline function $b$ from the reward.
 As long as the baseline is not a function of the current batch of expressions, the gradient estimate is still unbiased.
-We define the baseline function as an exponentially-weighted moving average of batches of rewards.
-Intuitively, the gradient step increases the likelihood of expressions above the baseline and decreases the likelihood of expressions below the baseline.
+Common choices of baseline functions are a moving average of rewards or an estimate of the value function.
+Intuitively, the gradient step increases the likelihood of expressions above the baseline and decreases the likelihood of expressions below.

-\textbf{Complexity penalty.} We include an optional complexity penalty that is added to the reward function.
-For simplicity, we consider the complexity metric $|\tau|$, i.e. the number of nodes in the expression tree.
-More complicated metrics have been proposed that capture hierarchical features of the tree and/or deduced properties of the resulting expression \citep{vladislavleva2008order}.

-\textbf{Entropy bonus.} We provide a bonus to the loss function proportional to the entropy of the sampled expressions.
-In accordance with the maximum entropy reinforcement learning framework \citep{haarnoja2018soft}, this bonus serves two purposes.
-First, it encourages the RNN to explore more expressions, preventing premature convergence to a local optimum.
-In practice, this often leads to a better end result.
-Second, it encourages the RNN to assign equal likelihood to different expressions that have equal fitness.